What is a specified service trade or business? How do I indicate this for QBI? What does this affect for QBI?

 - 1120S or 1065:

-- In Drake20, the checkbox Treat as a "specified service business" is available on the 199A screen.
+- Starting in Drake20, the checkbox Treat as a "specified service business" is available on the 199A screen.
 You will also have to mark Check box to override 1120S/1065 main form amounts only at the bottom of the screen in order to have the SSTB column reflect Yes on the Wks QBI.

 - In Drake19 and 18: the checkbox Specified Service Trade or Business (SSTB) can be marked on screen 1.